Mec-iS/staticwebpage/references.md

 Field of application: **Vector Databases, Spectral Methods, and Agentic AI**

-A curated collection of foundational and emerging papers that inform the design and implementation of ArrowSpace, optical compression, and next-generation retrieval systems.
+A curated collection of foundational and emerging papers that inform the design and implementation of `arrowspace`, optical compression, and next-generation retrieval systems.

 ---